 If you are trying to lose a few pounds or just try to be sensible by eating healthy food, you might be wondering whether it’s a good idea to eat chocolate.
 The good news is that there is a good chocolate that can be found amongst the myriad of chocolate flavoured snacks and sugary fuelled chocolate bars.

-What type of chocolate is best to eat on a diet?
+What type of dark chocolate is best to eat on a diet?

 60 – 85% dark chocolate bar (plain or any flavour, including nuts)